4tals/LinksForIsrael/README.md

 - [How to Contribute](/docs/contribute.md)

-Your time, expertise, and every single contribution, no matter how small, amplifies our mission.
+Your time, expertise, and every single contribution, no matter how small - amplifies our mission.
 Stand with us in championing Israel!